Georg Friedrich Creuzer: Life

-He was born at Marburg, the son of a bookbinder.
-After studying at Marburg and at the University of Jena, he went to Leipzig as a private tutor; but in 1802 he was appointed professor at Marburg, and two years later professor of philology and ancient history at Heidelberg.
+He was born in Marburg, the son of a bookbinder.
+After studying at the University of Marburg and at the University of Jena, he went to Leipzig as a private tutor; but in 1802 he was appointed professor at Marburg, and two years later professor of philology and ancient history at Heidelberg.
 He held the latter position for nearly forty-five years, with the exception of a short time spent at the University of Leiden, where his health was affected by the Dutch climate.

 Creuzer was one of the principal founders of the Philological Seminary established at Heidelberg in 1807.
 The Académie des Inscriptions et Belles-Lettres, Paris, appointed him one of its members, and from the Grand Duke of Baden he received the dignity of privy councillor.

-In 1844 Creuzer received a medal for his 40th anniversary of employment at the University of Heidelberg.
+In 1844, Creuzer received a medal for his 40th anniversary of employment at Heidelberg.
 This medal was made by the engraver Ludwig Kachel.

-Works
+Work

 Creuzer's first and most famous work was his Symbolik und Mythologie der alten Völker, besonders der Griechen (1810–12, 2nd ed.
 1819, 3rd ed.
 1837), in which he maintained that the mythology of Homer and Hesiod came from an Eastern source through the Pelasgians, and reflected the symbolism of an ancient revelation; as a reconciliation with Judeo-Christian religion, it was, Walter Burkert has said, "the last large-scale and thoroughly unavailing endeavor of this kind."

 This work ran counter to the ideology of romantic nationalism, which held literature and culture to be intimately connected with a Volk, epitomized by Karl Otfried Müller's concept of a Greek Stammeskultur, a Greek "tribal culture".
 For this and the next generations, "origins and organic development rather than reciprocal cultural influences became the key to understanding."

 Creuzer's work was vigorously attacked by Johann Gottfried Jakob Hermann in his Briefen über Homer und Hesiod, and in his letter, addressed to Creuzer, Über das Wesen und die Behandlung der Mythologie; by Johann Heinrich Voss in his Antisymbolik; and by Christian Lobeck in his Aglaophamus.
 It was briefly praised, however, by Hegel in his Philosophy of Right.